DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 The efficiency of the remote access depends on how the data is accessed.
 Reading large contiguous regions of the file should generally be good, while skipping around the file and reading small amounts of data will be poor.
 In many cases, reading data from a `Variable` should give good performance because a `Variable`'s data is stored contiguously, and so can be read with a minimal number of server requests.
-A record `Variable`, however, is spread out across the file, so can incur a separate request for each record extent.
+A record `Variable`, however, is spread out across the file, so can incur a separate request for each record index.
 In that case you may do better copying the file to a local drive, or putting the file into a THREDDS server which will more efficiently subset the file on the server.

 ## Opening remote files on AWS S3